ziad-talaat/NZWalks-Regions/README.md

-# 🥾 New Zealand Walks & Regions App
+# 🥾 Egypt Walks & Regions App

 A  web application to explore the best walking tracks and stunning regions across New Zealand.